 Here’s a list of companies that are quite successful in the food delivery business right now:

 - Uber Eats

-Today, we’ll discuss seven challenges that food delivery apps will face in 2020.
+Today, we’ll discuss seven challenges that food delivery apps will face in the next years to come.

 Challenges faced by online food delivery apps